 - Reduce signs and symptoms of metabolic syndrome by improving insulin resistance, inflammation and heart disease risk factors.

 These fatty acids can be found in organic eggs, flaxseed, seafood, especially oily fish, fish oil, algae, krill oil, and in meats from grass-fed animals.

-This is not only the best vitamin for women over 40 on keto, but also for anyone on any kind of diet.
+This is not only a good vitamin for women over 40 on keto, but also for anyone on any kind of diet.
 It should be noted that while this meal plan does not put you at a higher risk of a Vitamin D deficiency, adding it to your daily diet is a good idea.
 The vitamin helps with the absorption of calcium, a mineral that may be deficient in this diet, especially if you do not consume dairy due to a lactose intolerance.

 While many keto-appropriate foods are high in iron, some sources of this mineral like legumes, lentils, tofu and some fortified breakfast cereals are high in carbs and thus forbidden on the diet.
 Getting this mineral becomes even harder for those consuming a vegan-keto or vegetarian-keto diet because animal products are not allowed on these meal plans (1).

 Plant sources such as leafy greens may provide this mineral but it may not be enough and thus a deficiency could lead to issues such as extreme and unexplained fatigue, chest pain, fast heartbeat or shortness of breath, a swollen and sore tongue, weakness, brittle nails, and more.
 To prevent this, speak to your doctor and ask him/her to recommend a daily iron supplement for you.